Step-by-step guide to creating a Backstage frontend plugin

 • Ignoring TypeScript strict mode during scaffolding, leading to silent build failures in CI

-How do I share state between my new frontend plugin and core Backstage components?
 Use the @backstage/core-plugin-api to create custom extension data refs or leverage the existing identityApi and configApi for cross-plugin communication without breaking encapsulation.

-Why does my plugin fail to load in production builds?
 Production builds often strip development-only dependencies.
-Verify that all @backstage/* packages are listed under peerDependencies and devDependencies, and that your Webpack configuration correctly aliases React to prevent duplicate instances.
+Verify that all @backstage/* packages are listed under peerDependencies and devDependencies, and that your Webpack configuration (managed by @backstage/cli) correctly aliases React to prevent duplicate instances.